-If you’ve concealed this part of your life from them, they may not even be aware of the issue.
+If the severity of your substance use has been concealed from them, they may not even be aware of the issue.
 This is probably the first time they’re hearing about it and can’t imagine how it could be true.
 They may say, “I’m your friend!
 How could I not know?
 You’re probably overreacting.”
-Take this as an opportunity to be open and honest with them about your addiction.
-You’ll need their friendship and support during your recovery.
+Take this as an opportunity to be open and honest with them.
+Family, friendship, and support will be crucial during the recovery journey.

 Hiding Your Addiction Behind A Successful Career

-Some people can struggle with addiction for years before the facade begins to fall apart.
+Some people struggle with substance use disorders and even severe addiction for years before the facade begins to fall apart.
+This often includes family arguments, disagreements due to substance use, and can even lead to serious events such as divorce.
 For others, it can take a life-changing event, like getting a DUI or an accidental overdose, to force them to address the issue.
-Instead of waiting for one of these life-changing events to happen to you, it’s better to get help as soon as possible.
+Instead of waiting for one of these life-changing events to happen, it’s much safer to get professional help as soon as possible.

-If you have an addiction and want to get sober, treatment is your best option.
-Beating an addiction to drugs or alcohol requires not only eliminating the physical dependence but also addressing the behavioral issues.
+If you or someone you love has a potential substance use disorder and want to find a way to make a change, treatment may be one of the best options.
+Ending substance use by entering recovery requires not only eliminating the physical dependence but also addressing the behavioral issues.
 Simply quitting cold turkey will not change the psychological aspect of addiction.
-Recovery from addiction involves changing the way you think, feel and behave.
-It’s difficult to address the psychological side of addiction without help from a professional.
+Recovery from addiction involves changing the way you think, feel, and behave.
+It can be difficult to properly address the psychological side of addiction without help from a behavioral health professional.

-To eliminate the physical dependence, you’ll need to detox or eliminate the drugs or alcohol from your system.
-Medically assisted detox is much safer than trying to detox on your own.
-If you detox in a medical environment, you’ll have professionals there to help with any withdrawal symptoms, which can be life-threatening in some cases.
-Not all rehabs offer medically assisted detox, but it’s important to find one that does if you’re physically dependent on the substance.
+To eliminate the physical dependence, many need to safely detox or remove the substances from the system under medical supervision.
+Medically assisted detox is considered a much safer option than trying to detox alone due to the potential risk of death from withdrawal symptoms.
+Not all rehabs offer medically assisted detox, but it’s important to find ones that do if your are physically dependent on a substance.